The coins of Syrian Antioch show dates from a "Caesarean Era" which honors Julius Caesar and his liberation of the city and generous building efforts.

 Ref: Seleucid Coins (part 2) 2491

-This next coin was issued in the "Autonomous Metropolis of Antioch" is a large 15.4g AE issued in year 8 (H) of the Caesarean Era (42/41 BC).
-It was issue near the time of Gaius Cassius Longinus' death by suicide after his defeat by Mark Antony (October 3, 42 BC).
-Gaius Cassius Longinus was governor of Syria The governor of Syria appointed in 41 BC by Mark Antony was Lucius Decidius Saxa Governon 41-40 BC).
-Before being named governar, Saxa led eight legions into Thrace before the battle of Philipi in 42.
+He remained governor of Syria until his death by suicide after his defeat by Mark Antony (October 3, 42 BC).
+Mark Antony appointed his replacement in 41 BC, Lucius Decidius Saxa who was Governor 41-40 BC.
+Before being named governor, Saxa led eight legions into Thrace before the battle of Philipi in 42.

 Cassius sent his trusted centurion, Titinius, to verify whether approaching troops were friend or foe.
 When Titinius did not return quickly (as he was being celebrated by Brutus' soldiers), Cassius mistakenly thought he had been captured.
 Fearing imminent defeat and capture, Cassius ordered his freedman, Pindarus, to assist him in taking his own life.
 The battle ultimately ended with a decisive victory for Antony and Octavian, leading to the collapse of the Liberators' cause.